Offline mode

 About the Author

-Dr. F. David, MD is a board-certified infectious disease specialist focused on STI prevention, diagnosis, and treatment.
-He combines clinical expertise with a sex-positive, stigma-aware approach to expanding access to testing and care.
+Dr. F. David, MD is a board-certified infectious disease specialist who works to prevent, diagnose, and treat STIs.
+He has a lot of clinical experience and a sex-positive, stigma-aware way of making it easier for people to get tested and get care.

 Reviewed by: J. Alvarez, MPH | Last medically reviewed: February 2026